lextoumbourou/notes/notes/reference/papers/neural-codec-language-models-are-zero-shot-text-to-speech-synthesizers.md

 ### Decoding

-For the AR model, we use sampling-based decoding conditioned on the prompts since they find that beam search can lead the language model into an infinite loop.
+For the AR model, they found beam-search could lead the model to an infinite loop, so they used sampling-based decoding conditioned on the prompts.
 For the NAR model, they use greedy decoding to choose the token with the highest probability.

 ## Training Settings